nodejs/modules/doc/announcement.md

 - **Easier `require`.** Using `module.createRequireFromPath()` involves a lot of boilerplate.
 We hope to provide a simpler way to use `require` in ES module code.

-- **Package path maps.** Along the lines of the browser [import maps proposal](https://github.com/WICG/import-maps), we would like to support paths to files within packages.
-This would allow things like `import sdk from 'some-service/sdk'` to have `'some-service/sdk'` map to something like `./src/sdk/index.mjs`.
+- **Package path maps.** We would like to support paths to files within packages.
+This would allow things like `import sdk from 'some-service/sdk'` to have `'some-service/sdk'` map to something like `./src/sdk/public-api.mjs`.

 - **Automatic entry point module type detection.** This would provide a way for running `.js` files as either CommonJS or ES modules based on whether `import` or `export` statements appear in the source code of the file.